X-KIRA-X1/Educational_Platform_V1.0/README.md

 # Educational Platform V1.0

-A simple C++–based educational platform to manage courses, students and exams.
+A simple C++–based educational platform to manage courses, students and assignments.

 ---